IQSS/dataverse/doc/sphinx-guides/source/api/sword.rst

 - "Contributor" can now be populated and the "Type" (Editor, Funder, Researcher, etc.) can be specified with an XML attribute.
 For example: <dcterms:contributor type="Funder">CaffeineForAll</dcterms:contributor>

+- "License" can now be set with dcterms:license and the possible values are "CC0" and "NONE".
+"License" interacts with "Terms of Use" (dcterms:rights) in that if you include dcterms:rights in the XML, the license will be set to "NONE".
+If you don't include dcterms:rights, the license will default to "CC0".
+It is invalid to specify "CC0" as a license and also include dcterms:rights; an error will be returned.
+For backwards compatibility, dcterms:rights is allowed to be blank (i.e. <dcterms:rights></dcterms:rights>) but blank values will not be persisted to the database and the license will be set to "NONE".

 - "Contact E-mail" is automatically populated from dataset owners email.

 - "Subject" is automatically populated with "N/A". #769